boyter/boyter.org/content/posts/sloc-cloc-code.md

 A nice optimisation.
 The method checkComplexity is down in terms of cumulative call time.

 So looking further into the code I tried to identify what else is causing problems.
 Turns out that allocations are expensive when run in a tight loop.
-Look at the last line where I return 0 with []byte{}
+Look at the last line in the below where I return 0 with a new empty byte allocation.

 ```
 (pprof) list github.com/boyter/scc/processor.checkForMatchMultiOpen